 As Lenore Davidoff has noted, brothers and sisters are "life's longest relationship."
 Even when time and distance intervene, the bond between siblings often endures.
 However, unlike many of the sibling relationships analysed by Davidoff, Carrie, Susie, and their three other sisters-Elizabeth Mehetabel "Lizzie" Lapham Carpenter (b.
 1851), Anna Ballard (b.
 1854), and Jane Hearn (b.
 1859)-were separated from one another for virtually their entire adult lives (Figure 2).
 Lizzie, a teacher and seamstress, lived in Michigan and later Oregon.
 The second eldest, Anna, also lived in Michigan, where she and her husband ran a market garden operation supplying the growing city of Lansing.
-Jane, second youngest to Susie, was settler in Manitoba and Florida and later the animating force behind a furniture store and express delivery service in Toronto.
+Jane, second voungest to Susie, was settler in Manitoba and Florida and later the animating force behind a furniture store and express delivery service in Toronto.
 The transnational web of correspondence exchanged among the sisters documents their attempts to maintain relationships formed during their childhood and adolescence, despite the fact that they lived so far apart from one another.
 Their surviving letters provide insights into the thoughts, feelings, and experiences of female kin living in widely differing social and economic circumstances across a vast swath of the North American continent on both sides of the international boundary.
-The deeply
+The deeply personal content of many of the letters suggests ways in which they attempted to push at the edges of the medium available to them to preserve a sense of intimacy and emotional connection.
+The gaps, silences, ambivalence, and tensions evident in the letters indicate that the sisters in North America were only partially successful in maintaining their sense of connection to one another and to Susie in far-away Iceland.

 Figure 2: The five surviving daughters of William Stewart Taylor and Isabella Slimmons.
 All five were born in Kingston, Canada West.

-- 1 Landsbókasafn Íslands [National Library of Iceland; hereafter Lbs], Bréfasafn Halldórs og Susie Briem [Halldór and Susie Briem Letter Collection; hereafter 34 NF], Carrie Christopherson to Susie Briem, January 19, 1901. - 2 Lenore Davidoff, Thicker Than Water: Siblings and their Relations, 1780-1920 (Oxford: Oxford University Press, 2012), p.
+- Landsbókasafn Íslands [National Library of Iceland; hereafter Lbs], Bréfasafn Halldórs og Susie Briem [Halldór and Susie Briem Letter Collection; hereafter 34 NF], Carrie Christopherson to Susie Briem, January 19, 1901. - 2 Lenore Davidoff, Thicker Than Water: Siblings and their Relations, 1780-1920 (Oxford: Oxford University Press, 2012), p.
 2.